microsoft/promptflow/README.md

 ```

 </details>

-Interact with it by running (press "Ctrl + C" to end the session):
+You can interact with your chatbot via:

 ```sh
 pf flow test --flow ./my_chatbot --interactive
 ```

-### What's Next?
-Improve Your Chatbot on a specific task
+Press `Ctrl + C` to end the session.

+The prototyping of your chatbot is done! 🎉 What's next?

-Ensuring "High Quality” of your chat bot with Prompt Flow.
+### Ensuring "High Quality” in production scenarios

 <details>
-<summary><b> Before deploying your application to production, it is crucial to evaluate its quality. </b> Click to toggle why is it so important?</summary>
+<summary><b> Before deploying your application to production, it is crucial to evaluate its quality. </b> Why is this crucial? </summary>

 LLMs' randomness can yield unstable answers.
 Fine-tuning prompts can improve output reliability.
 For accurate quality assessment, it's essential to test with larger datasets and compare outcomes with the ground truth.